 Cercis, commonly known as Redbud trees or Judas trees, display clusters of brightly coloured, small pea-like flowers on bare branches in spring.
 These are followed by decorative seed pods later in the year.
 The wonderful heart shaped foliage also features fantastic autumn colour.

-The Redbud tree species can tolerate both sheltered and exposed positions and prefers deep, well-drained soils in a full sun or partially shaded position.
-The Cercis tree has gained the Royal Horticultural Society's Award of Garden Merit and will make a wonderful feature tree in any sized garden.
-For further information on planting a Judas tree, visit our help and advice page or take a look at our planting essentials to help get you started.
+Redbud trees can tolerate both sheltered and exposed positions and prefer deep, well-drained soils in a full sun or partially shaded position.
+For further information on planting Redbud trees, visit our help and advice page or take a look at our planting essentials to help get you started.

 Cercis is part of the Caesalpiniaceae family and is made up of 7 different varieties.
 The name Cercis comes from the Greek kerkis meaning ‘shuttle’, which refers to the shape of the flat seedpods that decorate the branches in autumn and resemble a weaver’s shuttle tool.